NANCY SESSOMS, OWNER

 Whether it is to improve one’s overall health, for socialization, or to find those pockets of tranquility in a busy life, she is there to help guide you along your path as you discover yoga’s healing powers and what it means to you.

 Nancy received her 200-hour RYT (Registered Yoga Teacher Designation with Yoga Alliance) in April of 2013 and has been teaching ever since.
-She received her E-RYT 200 designation in July, 2017 and completed her 300 hour advanced teacher training to receive her RYT 500 designation in December 2018.
-She regularly participates in training opportunities to enhance her teaching skills and strengthen her inner peace to include training at Yogaville Satchidananda Ashram and Kripalu Center for Yoga and Health.
+She received her E-RYT 200 designation in July, 2017 and completed her 300-hour advanced teacher training to receive her RYT 500 designation in December 2018.
+Nancy is certified by Dr. Loren Fishman to teach his 12 pose program for osteoporosis.

 As a third generation scoliotic child, with a moderate “S” curve, Nancy started floor exercise early in her life to keep her back and body strong.
 After running track in high school and continuing on for several decades thereafter, she found that her maturing body yearned for a physical workout program without the repetitive impact to her spine.

 Nancy began practicing yoga in 2006 by watching the instructional yoga television series Namaste Yoga.
 From there, she found an instructor whose style she enjoyed and attended yoga classes on a regular basis eventually deciding to pursue teacher training.
 Her decision came at a critical point in her life.
 After losing her beloved mother who had been her cheerleader through life, Nancy needed to find a way to restore her inner strength.
 Yoga has provided her a means to regain strength and improve balance in her life physically, mentally and spiritually.
 In 2018 she was diagnosed with osteoporosis.
 Since yoga has been proven to slow or reverse the effects of bone loss, another personal purpose for yoga has surfaced.